jonschipp/ISLET/ADMIN.md

 ### Configuration

 * Global configuration file: */etc/islet/islet.conf*
-* Per-image configuration file: */etc/islet/$IMAGE.conf*
+* Per-image configuration files: */etc/islet/$IMAGE.conf*
+* Plugin configuration files: */etc/islet/$PLUGIN.conf*

 Per-image configs overwrite the variables specified in the global config file.
 For each Docker image you want available for use by ISLET, create an image file with a .conf extension and place it in the /etc/islet/ directory.
 These images will be selectable from the ISLET menu after authentication via SSH.
+Plugin configurations are also selectable from the ISLET menu and are intended to add funtionality by running scripts from the ISLET plugins directory.

 Common Tasks: